mtarani/Hacktober-19-CP/README.md

 # Hacktober-19-CP
+For all the Github Enthusiasts/Freshers!!!

-Competitive Programming repository for Hacktober Fest 19.
+Here's a Chance to contribute to a Competitive Programming repository for HacktoberFest-19.

+###KEEpHUSTLING